Unthrottled/vertx-wiki/README.md

      web-service_1  | 2017-10-12 20:48:20 INFO  HttpVerticle:112 - Server listening on port 8989
      web-service_1  | 2017-10-12 20:48:20 INFO  VertxLauncher:30 - STARTED

-Point your browser at http://localhost
+Point your browser at https://localhost

-Now you should be able to add a user!
+Now you should be able to add a user whenever!
 Provided your user has the proper permissions, you should be able to create a page!